rodamber/rc/project_2/report.md

 # Introduction

-Modeling real-world relations through graphs is nowadays a very widely used way to gather information between constituents of a given network.
+Modeling real-world relations through graphs is a very widely used way to gather information between constituents of a given network.
-In such a way, a lot of information can be mined from this given structure, eg., detecting node relationships, like friendship relations in social networks, finding communities between users, and other statistical information obtained by graph metrics.
+In such a way, a lot of information can be mined from this given structure, e.g., detecting node relationships, like friendship relations in social networks, finding communities between users, and other statistical information obtained by graph metrics.

-This translates into a real implementation problem when the graph has millions or billions of nodes, since much of the standard graph mining algorithms assume that the graph is stored in main memory.
+This becomes a real implementation problem when the graph has millions or billions of nodes, since much of the standard graph mining algorithms assume that the graph is stored in main memory.
 This can be witnessed, for example, in the web graph, which describes the directed links between pages of the addressable World Wide Web, or when